taylojo5/theo-core/docs/DATABASE_SCHEMA.md

 ### 1. Entities as First-Class Citizens

-Each context type (Person, Place, Event, etc.) has its own table with rich metadata.
+Each context type (Person, Place, Event, Task, Deadline, Routine, OpenLoop, Project, Note, etc.) has its own table with rich metadata.

 ### 2. Relationships Are Explicit